Skip to main content

 What it means to contribute

-Contributing to Linkr means sharing a hotspot that others can discover and potentially access.
-This is not a passive act.
+Contributing to Linkr means sharing a hotspot that others can discover.
 When you contribute a hotspot:

-• You are adding real infrastructure to the network
+• You add real connectivity to the map

 Contributors are the foundation of Linkr.
 Without them, there is no network.